hollygrimm/idx-ceramic-todos/README.md

 # IDX Ceramic Todos

-Submission to EthDenver 2021 Hackathon
+Submission to ETHDenver 2021 Hackathon

+An application that uses a decentralized database on the Ceramic Network to securely store smart documents (todos).
+It’s a serverless application that ties secure smart documents to a user identity anchored on the Ethereum blockchain.

 Special thanks to the IDX and Ceramic developers and to all of EthDenver for a great experience!